notrueindian/jekyll/_posts/2019-12-05-how-to-sandbox-baldurs-gate-descent-into-avernus.md

 ---
 layout: post
-title: How to run Baldur's Gate: Descent into Avernus as a sandbox
-subtitle: The first of what will probably be a 10,000 word series
+title: Running Baldur's Gate: Descent into Avernus as a sandbox subtitle : The first of a possible 10,000 word series
-tags: [reviews, rpg theory]
+tags: [reviews, rpg-theory]
 author: notrueindian
 comments : false
 ---